AdaCore/gnatstudio/docs/users_guide/mdi.rst

 .. index:: preferences; windows --> show title bars

-If you've chosen to display window title bars, you can also click the :guilabel:`X` button in the title bar or double-click the icon to the left of the title bar, if present.
+If you have chosen to display window title bars, you can also click the :guilabel:`X` button in the title bar or double-click the icon to the left of the title bar, if present.